krish2Smart/Divide-Conquer/README.md

 # Divide-Conquer

-It is my Works and Few Projects done on my Free time
+These are my Works and Few Projects done on my Free time